XuHuaXH/FindMyHome/README.md

 # Find My Home

-A real estate search platform for finding aparments and homes for rent/sale built with [Spring Boot](https://spring.io/projects/spring-boot) and [React](https://reactjs.org).
+A real estate search platform for finding apartments and homes for rent/sale built with [Spring Boot](https://spring.io/projects/spring-boot) and [React](https://reactjs.org).
 The frontend uses components from [Material-UI](https://material-ui.com).

 Functionalities: